 Nevertheless, a visit to the Potala Palace must be one of the things to do in Tibet as it is iconic of Lhasa and Tibet and the exterior is stunning.

 If you want to find more spiritual meaning, then a visit to the Jokhang temple is right up your alley.
-In front of the temple you’ll usually find Tibetan pilgrims praying and prostrating on the floor.
-The interior of the temple is a set of rooms and courtyards that will lead you via prayer wheels to the whole shrine of Buddha.
+In front of the temple, you’ll usually find Tibetan pilgrims praying and prostrating on the floor.
+The interior of the temple is a set of rooms and courtyards that will lead you via prayer wheels to the holy shrine of Buddha.